UJTech-Projects/Stockanalysisltp/DEPLOYMENT.md

     - **Resubscribe**: Daily at 03:15 UTC (08:45 IST).

 ## 5. Verification
 1. Open your App URL.
-You should see the StockTrackerUJ dashboard.
+You should see the StockEyeUJ dashboard.
 2. The "Status" dot in the top bar should eventually turn **Green** (Connected).
 3. You can manually trigger jobs via `curl` to test:
     ```bash